MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 3. Next, let's fill in the empty `icons` array with actual image paths.
 For that, we'll use PWA Builder's *App Image Generator*.

-    1. Save down this [sample 512x512 PWA image](./media/pwa.png) from your web browser.
+    1. Using a web browser, download this [sample 512x512 PWA image](./media/pwa.png).

     2. Go to the PWA Builder [App Image Generator](https://appimagegenerator-prod.azurewebsites.net/), and select the *pwa.png* image you just saved as the **Input Image** and then click the **Download** button.